 There are two assessed activities which are about your pastoral care experience within your church.
 Full attendance at all course sessions is also necessary to complete the learning and receive a certificate.

-Please fill out an application form, by clicking here and also the data collection form by clicking here.
-Please return the forms to by email to Di Hardy.
-Your incumbent/minister must also endorse your application by emailing Di Hardy.
+If you are interested in taking part in the course, please fill out an application form, by clicking here and also the data collection form by clicking here.
+Please return the forms by email to Jane Fincham.
+Your incumbent/minister must also endorse your application by emailing Jane.

 Pastoral Assistant Course (Part Two)